Diegoriv-era/CS-370-Lab04/README.md

-rebuil modules (clicking yes when prompted) once opened install starter content shaders may take some time to finish downloading when done, press play, and enjoy the game!
+rebuil modules (clicking yes when prompted) once opened install starter content shaders may take some time to finish downloading
+(Just in case refresh project code in the editor when open) when done, press play, and enjoy the game!

 FOR EXTRA CREDIT WE: